 Community Health Needs Assessment

-- We then determined the availability of health care resources and barriers for our community.
+- Determine the availability of health care resources for our community;

-- We used the results of the CHNA to develop an action plan that will help guide Stamford Health in serving the community now and in the years to come.
+- Develop an action plan that will help guide Stamford Health in serving the community now and in the years to come.

 View the 2019 Report